GrammAcc/linearmoney/documentation/md/linear_money_model.md

 ### Countable Monies

-If we're looking for a mathematical object to represent a concrete number we can find inspiration with mathematical representations of other units of measure, and just like Length, Width, and Height can be represented as a 3-dimensional vector in Euclidean space, we can represent a monetary amount of multiple currencies as an N-dimensional vector of concrete numbers representing each of the N currencies we are working with in an N-dimensional vector space over the reals.
+If we're looking for a mathematical object to represent a concrete number, we can find inspiration with mathematical representations of other units of measure.
+Just like Length, Width, and Height can be represented as a 3-dimensional vector in Euclidean space, we can represent a monetary amount of multiple currencies as an N-dimensional vector of concrete numbers.
+Each component of the vector will represent one of the N currencies we are working with in an N-dimensional vector space over the reals.

 For example, if we have 6 EUR and 10 USD in our wallet, we can represent the monetary value of our wallet as the vector $(6,10)$ assuming that we are only tracking EUR and